 The AR-15 – A solution for every situation

 Although it looks somehow identical on the outside.
 It is an all-purpose weapon that will serve in any situation, either if is home defense or self-preservation during a crisis.
 The rifle’s modular design makes part conversion and maintenance and repair easy.
 Most AR-15s manufactured for civilian use are heavy barrel models.
 However, it is also available in a shorter carbine length and can have an adjustable length stock.

-The AR-15 and the aftermarket parts might be illegal in some states and the right to own such a rifle may vary greatly from one state to another.
-The accuracy, dependability and ease of operation of this rifle makes it an ideal choice for the preppers.
+The AR-15 and the aftermarket parts might be illegal in some states.
+Even more, the right to own such a rifle may vary significantly from one state to another.
+The accuracy, dependability, and ease of operation of this rifle make it an ideal choice for the preppers.
 If the law from your state allows it, you should get your hands on it.
 Omaha Outdoors has an extensive selection of AR 15 parts and accessories.

 Stay Safe and God Bless!